scale-it/algo-builder/examples/permissioned-token/README.md

 # Permissioned token

-In permissioned tokens carry additional requirements and permission mechanism on who, when and how can use that tokens.
+Permissioned tokens have a mechanism deciding who can use and hold tokens based on additional requirements.
 Securities may use the permissioned token mechanism to define complex compliance requirements, such as investor whitelisting and transfer restrictions.
 For example, only a verified, KYCed users can exchange tokens.

 ## Permissioned Token Motivation
 Specifically, for Permissioned Tokens, we want to:
 - Control the number of tokens minted for distribution and also allow flexibility for the administrator to issue more tokens in the future.
-- Create whitelists of individuals who are approved to buy/hold the tokens and segregated sublists, as needed, to support transfer restrictions (e.g., U.S. vs international).
+- Create whitelists of accounts who are approved to buy/hold the tokens.
+- Support transfer restrictions (e.g., U.S. vs international).
 - Manage lock-ups as needed to ensure there are not transfers before allowed.
 - Process requirements or needs that come up post-issuance, such as adding or removing investors to the whitelists or creating additional whitelists for new restrictions.
 - Take confidence in the ability to remove restrictions in the future if transfers become open or unlimited.